How Much Does a Gardener Cost?

 Regular and proper pruning and maintenance can help to keep your hedges and shrubs in good shape and will keep them healthy.

 It is important to ensure that safety is in mind when hedge trimming.
-Most gardeners will use shears to complete the trimming and will use an electric trimmer on larger or more difficult shrubs and hedges.
-It is always recommended that goggles are worn when hedge trimming, and gloves are also recommended to protect your hands in the process.
+Most gardeners will use shears to complete the trimming and will use electric or petrol-powered trimmers on larger or more difficult shrubs and hedges.
+It is always recommended that goggles are worn when hedge trimming and gloves are also recommended to protect your hands in the process.

 Tree Trimming or Tree Removal